0vercl0k/wtf/README.md

 At this point you should start to iterate and verify that the fuzzer module works as expected.
 The execution backends are a blackbox so you should generate execution traces to make sure it goes through the right paths, does the right things.
 During this phase I mainly use the [bochscpu](https://github.com/yrp604/bochscpu) backend as it is fully deterministic, starts fast, generating execution traces is possible, code-coverage comes for free, etc. Overall, it's a nicer environment to develop and prototype in.

 Once you are satisfied with the module, you can start to look at making it work with the [winhv](https://github.com/0vercl0k/wtf/blob/main/src/wtf/whv_backend.h) / [kvm](https://github.com/0vercl0k/wtf/blob/main/src/wtf/kvm_backend.h) backends if you need it to run under those.
-One major different between the *bochscpu* backend & the others, is that the others use software breakpoints to provide code-coverage information.
+One major difference between the *bochscpu* backend & the others, is that the others use software breakpoints to provide code-coverage information.
 As a result, you'll need to load the modules you want coverage for under [IDA](https://hex-rays.com/IDA-pro/) and use the [gen_coveragefile_ida.py](https://github.com/0vercl0k/wtf/blob/main/script/gen_coveragefile_ida.py) script to generate a simple JSON file that gets loaded by wtf.
 You are free to generate this JSON file yourself using whatever tool you would like: it basically is a list of basic-blocks virtual addresses.

 ## Usage